AmitDonner/Circular-Structural-Model/README.md

 6. get_mu_bounds1 - Lower and upper bounds for the 2 possible values of $\mu$.
 7. VM_negLogLike3 - Function that computes the negative log-likelihood function of the sample $(x_i,y_i)$, $i=1,\dots,n$.
 8. CircleMLE - Wrapper of functions 1-7 that given a sample $(x_i,y_i)$, $i=1,\dots,n$ return an estimates of the circle parameters along with the nuisance paramteres.
+9. MuAsympVarianceComputation - Symbolic computation of asymptotic variance of the mean direction estimator.